dereklstinson/gocudnn/README.md

 Also, I was thinking about adding the clips of the documentation commented out next to the functions.
 I think it would be easier to code if one is able to see what everything does without having to search for it in the documentation.

-Moving all of the enums/flags for each type of descpriptor to its own package.
-I think it would be easier to program on something like vscode making the go extention work better/cleaner on stuff like Completion Lists.
-The downside would be that a ton of packages would need to be imported, and I would have to edit a ton of code.